Inference: Diagnosis, Prediction, and Simulation

 BayesiaLab performs simulations to compute effects, as parameters as such do not exist in this nonparametric framework.
 As all the dynamics of the domain are encoded in discrete CPTs, effect sizes only manifest themselves when different conditions are simulated.
 Total Effects Analysis, Target Mean Analysis, and several other functions offer ways to study effects, including nonlinear effects and variables interactions.

 BayesiaLab’s ability to perform inference over all possible states of all nodes in a network also provides the basis for searching for node values that optimize a target criterion.
 BayesiaLab’s Target Dynamic Profile and Target Optimization are a set of tools for this purpose.

 Using these functions in combination with Direct Effects is of particular interest when searching for the optimum combination of variables that have a nonlinear relationship with the target, plus co-relations between them.
 A typical example would be searching for the optimum mix of marketing expenditures to maximize sales.
 BayesiaLab’s Target Optimization will search, within the specified constraints, for those scenarios that optimize the target criterion.
-An example of Target Dynamic Profile will be presented in Chapter 8 of our book, Bayesian Networks & BayesiaLab.
+An example of Target Dynamic Profile is presented in Chapter 8 of our book, Bayesian Networks & BayesiaLab.